LeanerCloud/AutoSpotting/TECHNICAL_DETAILS.md

 The replacements are done using the relatively new Attach/Detach actions supported by the AutoScaling API.
-A new compatible spot instance is launched, and after a while, at least as much as the group's grace period, it will be attached to the group, while at the same time an on-demand instance is detached from the group and terminated in order to keep the group at constant capacity.
+A new compatible spot instance is launched, and it will be immediately attached to the group, while at the same time an on-demand instance is detached from the group and terminated in order to keep the group at constant capacity.

 When assessing the compatibility, it takes into account the hardware specs, such as CPU cores, RAM size, attached instance store volumes and their type and size,